ObolNetwork/obol-docs/docs/gov/governance/incentives.md

 ## What is the OBOL Programmatic Incentives Program?

 OBOL Programmatic Incentives offer an opportunity for every staker to earn access to governance and ownership in the Obol Collective, by staking ETH on distributed validators.
-2.5% of the supply of OBOL Tokens will be rewarded to stakers in the first year (2025).
+2.5% of the supply of OBOL Tokens, or 12.5m OBOL, will be rewarded to stakers in the first year (2025).

-Each week, 1/52 of 2.5% of the 500m OBOL Token supply will be distributed.
+Each week, 1/52 of the 12.5m OBOL will be distributed, or about 240,385 OBOL.
 Incentives *need to be claimed* either via the DV Launchpad, or via the UI frontend of participating partners.

 ## How do I participate in the OBOL Programmatic Incentives Program?